NixOS/rfcs/rfcs/0075-declarative-wrappers.md

   my-awesome-pkg = wrapGeneric (callPackage ../applications/my-awesome-pkg { }) { };
 ```

-Assuming the user knows my-awesome-pkg is wrapped with wrapGeneric, they would
+Assuming the user knows `my-awesome-pkg` is wrapped with `wrapGeneric`, they would
 need to use an overlay like this, to override the unwrapped derivation:

 ```nix